 The Famous German Word "Danke"

-After arriving in Germany, you will hear one word in particular over and over again, and that is "danke."
-It is the equivalent of "thanks" and derives from its more extended versions "danke schön" and "danke sehr."
+After arriving in Germany, you will hear one word in particular over and over again, which is "danke."
+It is the equivalent of the English "thanks," and derives from its more extended versions "danke schön" and "danke sehr."

 Thank you nicely